mintuchel/lazy-rabbit/README.md

 ### 1. Configuration-Driven Messaging Architecture

-Define exchanges, queues, and workers (consumers) through configuration files.
-This enables scalable and maintainable message infrastructure without hardcoding logic and option settings, making it easy to extend or modify your messaging topology.
+Define exchanges, queues, and workers (consumers) using a simple, predefined configuration schema.
+This structured approach eliminates the need for hardcoded setup logic and option settings, making your messaging topology easy to modify and maintain.

+Its the best practice to centralize the configurations.
+By centralizing these definitions in one place, you can avoid scattering hardcoded setup logic and option settings throughout your codebase.
+Whether you manage configurations via the config library, JSON files, or arrays, the choice is yours.

 ### 2. Automated Exchange/Queue Declaration & Binding

-Exchanges and queues are automatically asserted (create anonymous if missing) and bound as needed when publishing or consuming messages.
-This reduces boilerplate and ensures your messaging topology is always up-to-date.
+When publishing or consuming messages, exchanges and queues are automatically declared (creates anonymous ones if not specified) and bound according to the configuration.
+You don’t need to manually call assertExchange, assertQueue, or bindQueue - just use the built-in publish or subscribe methods, and the system will handle the rest.
+This reduces boilerplate and keeps your messaging topology consistent and always up-to-date.

-### 3. **Configurable and Reusable Worker Base Class**
+### 3. Build Message Consumers by Extending the Base Worker

-A reusable Worker base class is provided, allowing you to register routing key–based handlers.
-With simple configuration for queues, exchanges, and bindings, you can quickly build message consumers.
+The base Worker class provides a structured foundation for creating message consumers.
+By extending it, you can easily define the exchange, queue to listen to specific messages.
+Routing key-based handler registration is supported, allowing a single worker to dynamically process multiple tasks.
+Simply inherit, configure and register handlers - no boilerplate required.

 ### 4. Dynamic Handler Registration & RoutingKey-Based Dispatch

-Workers can register multiple handlers for different routing keys.
-Incoming messages are dynamically dispatched to the appropriate handler based on their routing key, supporting flexible and modular message processing.

-If a message arrives for an unregistered routing key, a notfound event is emitted.
-Handler errors are also surfaced via events, making it easy to log and monitor unexpected issues.
+For heavy-weight tasks, it’s often best to assign a dedicated Worker with a single callback to ensure isolation and performance.
+However, this approach can become inefficient for lightweight tasks.
+To address this, the Worker class includes a built-in dispatch mechanism that dynamically routes messages to the appropriate handler based on their routing key—allowing a single Worker to flexibly manage multiple lightweight operations without unnecessary duplication.

+In this structure, you can scale-out easily when workload increases beyond what a single Worker can handle.

 ### 4. Built-in RPC Pattern Support